shopsys/shopsys/UPGRADE-14.0.md

     -   see #project-base-diff to update your project
 -   enhance your stores tests ([#2835](https://github.com/shopsys/shopsys/pull/2951))
     -   see #project-base-diff to update your project
+-   allow more files to be uploaded in WYSIWYG editor ([#2948](https://github.com/shopsys/shopsys/pull/2948))
+    -   see #project-base-diff to update your project

 ### Storefront